DevTrevi/DgcReader/README.md

 In order to support these new features, there are some breaking changes that must be taken into account when upgrading from version 1.x:
 - The `DgcReaderService` constructor now accepts multiple instances for each kind of service.
-If you don't need to add multiple providers and you don't use dependency injection, you can simply use the `Create` factory method.
+If you don't need to add multiple providers per kind and you don't use dependency injection, you can simply use the `Create` factory method.
 - Methods `Verify` and `GetValidationResult` now requires to specify the acceptance country
+- Files stored by the providers are now organized in subfolders relative to the `BasePath` option
 - The `DgcValidationResult` and the exceptions has been reorganized in a cleaner way, and the `DgcResultStatus` values are less bound to countries specific rules.
 If you need, you can still access specific informations or customized status for a specific implementation of a RuleValidator service by accessing the RulesValidation property of the result.
 By checking the actual implementation, you will get all the details returned by the RuleProvider used for the validation: